containerd/containerd/docs/cri/config.md

     # default_runtime_name is the default runtime name to use.
     default_runtime_name = "runc"

+    # ignore_blockio_not_enabled_errors disables blockio related
+    # errors when blockio support has not been enabled.
+By default,
+    # trying to set the blockio class of a container via annotations
+    # produces an error if blockio hasn't been enabled.
+This config
+    # option practically enables a "soft" mode for blockio where these
+    # errors are ignored and the container gets no blockio class.
+    ignore_blockio_not_enabled_errors = false

     # ignore_rdt_not_enabled_errors disables RDT related errors when RDT
     # support has not been enabled.
 Intel RDT is a technology for cache and
     # memory bandwidth management.
 By default, trying to set the RDT class of